sodimm/RebornBuddy/README.md

 ###### Batch file?
 Make a new text document.
 Name it whatever you like.
 Then open it up for editing.

-Make it look like this:
+Make it look like this (thanks to @Nab on the HonorBuddy forums):

 ```

 @echo off
 FOR %%A IN (
 "E:\rb\RebornBuddy\BotBases\Artemis"